iiishop/bt-fy/README.md

   <img src="Circuit connection layout.png" width="500">
 </p>
 <p align="center">
-  <em>Fig. 5.Circuit connection layout</em>
+  <em>Fig. 6.
+Circuit connection layout</em>
 </p>

 The circuit was centered around the XIAO ESP32C3, which serves as the main controller for sensing, processing, and communication.
 A VL53L0X/VL53L1X distance sensor is connected via I²C (D0 as SCL, D3 as SDA) to detect human presence in real time.
 Two servo motors act as outputs: the SG92R servo (connected to D1) controls wing flapping, while the SG90-HV continuous servo (connected to D2) provides rotational motion to represent interaction duration.
 Both servos are driven by PWM signals from the microcontroller.
-(Fig. 5)
+(Fig. 6)

 <p align="center">
   <img src="Soldered circuit.jpg" width="500">
 </p>
 <p align="center">
-  <em>Fig. 6.Soldered circuit</em>
+  <em>Fig. 7.
+Soldered circuit</em>
 </p>

-The circuit was then soldered together( Fig. 6)
+The circuit was then soldered together( Fig. 7)

 ### Coding **[(coding part needs to be added by Yuqian)]**